-This was the US assault beach for Major General Raymond O. Barton’s 4th Division in ‘Overlord’ (6 June 1944).
+'Utah' was the US assault beach for Major General Raymond O. Barton’s 4th Division in 'Neptune' (iii) and this 'Overlord' (6 June 1944).

 The leading formation of Major General Joseph L. Collins’s US VII Corps within Lieutenant General Omar N. Bradley’s US 1st Army of General Sir Bernard Montgomery’s Allied 21st Army Group, the 4th Division was tasked with landing Colonel James A. Van Fleet’s 8th Infantry, Colonel Hervey A. Tribolet’s 22nd Infantry and Colonel Russell P. Reeder’s 12th Infantry between Les Dunes de Varreville and Pouppeville, and then of advancing inland through the defences of two forward units (the 919th Grenadierregiment and 6th Fallschirmjägerregiment) of Generalmajor Wilhelm Falley’s 91st Luftlande-Division to relieve Major General Matthew B. Ridgway’s 82nd Airborne Division and Major General Maxwell D. Taylor’s 101st Airborne Division dropped farther inland during the previous night.